Clicky

 Instructions

-• Whisk together the dry ingredients, making sure that the cocoa isn't lumpy and is well mixed in.
+• Whisk together the dry ingredients in a large bowl, making sure that the cocoa isn't lumpy and is well mixed in.

-• Using the mixer on the lowest speed setting, add in the whole bag of chocolate chips and mix until they are just evenly through the wonderful chocolate dough goodness in the bowl.
+• Using the mixer on the lowest speed setting, add in the whole bag of chocolate chips and mix until they are just evenly through the dough.

 Nutrition Information